Logo: Sensei's Mon and Dojo Emblem

 Cost of Training and Attendance

-Prices cover the hire of the halls and general running of the Dojo.
-Prices may be revised later in the year once regular numbers for Wymondham dojo are determined.
+Prices cover the hire of the hall and general running of the Dojo.

-We train every Friday all of the year round, including school holidays (both summer and half terms).
-The fridays we do NOT train are Good Friday and during the christmas holidays.
+We train Fridays all of the year round, including school holidays (both summer and half terms).
+The fridays we do NOT train are Good Friday and during the Christmas holidays

-Please let the person taking the register or myself know in advance when you do not plan to attend training.
-Please either phone or email me before the session if you are ill or cannot make a session so I know who to expect.
-Failure to do this would mean you would be marked in the register as absent from training without explanation.
+Please let the person taking the register or Sensei Steve know in advance when you do not plan to attend training.
+Please either phone or email Sensei Steve before the session if you are ill or cannot make a session so we know who to expect.
+Failure to do this would mean you would be marked in the register as absent from training without explanation and may be charged.

-If you no longer wish to train at the Dojo could you also please phone or email to let me know.
+If you no longer wish to train at the Dojo could you also please phone or email to let us know.
 Thank you.

 Insurance and Membership